If you need to align two planes, you can obtain the transformation needed (which in general is a roto-translation) using:

 design1.Entities.Add((Mesh)mesh2.Clone(), Color.Blue);

 Then we define a transformation that aligns the lower face of mesh2 with the upper face of mesh1.
-This can be done in three different ways:
+This can be done in two ways:

 // plane of the upper face of mesh1